MarkusHaak/crossalign/README.md

 ## known issues

 For whatever reason, showing progress bars with --progress often leads to a crash of the program.
 The use of this argument is therefore not recommended.

-The crossalignment step is currently not parallelized.
-On the system where it was tested, it performed approx. 100,000 alignments per minute.